notironicallycasters/notironicallycasters.github.io/README.md

 # Who are we ?
-## We are teenagers from around the world gathering up to make the best game ith no budget + school pressure and stuff
+## We are teenagers from around the world gathering up to make the best game with no budget + school pressure and stuff

 # Peoples